About Postcolonial Space

 As one of the oldest non-institutional academic websites, Postcolonial Space is an ever-growing open academic resource for all those interested in Postcolonialism, Postcolonial theory, and postcolonial literature in its varied guises and permutations.
 No matter what area of postcolonial studies you are interested in (Postcolonial Africa; Postcolonial Books; Postcolonial writers and theorist etc.), chances are we either have something on it or, if you so request, we can add resources on your requested topic.

 If you have ever wondered “What is postcolonialism?” or “what is postcolonial literature,” then Postcolonial Space is there to answer such questions.
 We try to cover pretty much all aspects of Postcolonialism.
 Chances are if you are interested in Postcolonial Africa, Postcolonial readings of novels and literary texts, or simply any aspects of postcolonial historiography or epistemology, you will find something related to your topic of interest.
 At this point, the site already offers a wide array of resources on postcolonialism and postcolonial studies.
-Here is a list of resources currently available on the website:
+Here are some of the resources currently available:

 Dr. Masood Raja is the founder of Postcolonial Space and he runs the site in his spare time.

-Author of several books, most recently ISIS: Ideology, Symbolics, and Counter Narratives, Masood Raja is a former Associate Professor of Postcolonial Literature and Theory and a Life Coach.
+Author of several books, most recently Democratic Criticism: Poetics of Incitement and the Muslim Sacred, Masood Raja is a former Associate Professor of Postcolonial Literature and Theory and a Life Coach.

 Want to Help Postcolonial Space?